prentrodgers/Diamond_Music/README.md

             sudo dnf install python3.11 -y
 3.    verify it's the right version python3.11 --version
+Optional steps 4 & 5:
 4.    create a REPL to try some python code python3.11
 5.    execute some sample python code: print('Hello World!") quit()
-6.    create a test directory
-            mkdir ~/virtual_python && cd ~/virtual_python
+Recommended steps 6 & 7
-7.    build a python virtual environment python3.11 -m venv virtual_python
+6.    build a python virtual environment python3.11 -m venv virtual_python
-8. Activate the environment source virtual_python/bin/activate
+7. Activate the environment source virtual_python/bin/activate
+Required steps
-9.    install pip in the virtual environment
+8.    install pip in the virtual environment
             python3.11 -m pip install --upgrade pip
-10.   install other packages:
+9.   install other packages:
             pip3.11 install jupyterlab
             # I also use these libraries, but I can't find them using pip importlib pprint copy logging os
             pip3.11 install numpy
             pip3.11 install matplotlib
             pip3.11 install scipy

-11. If you have trouble installing specific packages using PIP, you should install the following packages: sudo dnf install gcc openssl-devel bzip2-devel libffi-devel zlib-devel wget make -y
+Required if you want to run csound in the notebook, step 10
-12. If you want to run csound: sudo dnf install csound-devel sox
+10. If you want to run csound: sudo dnf install csound-devel sox

+11. To run the csound with my sample files: cd Diamond_Music # if you are not already there.
+      Then unzip the sample files
+            for file in *.zip; do unzip "$file"; done Make a storage location for the wav files mkdir /home/prent/Music/sflib # this is set at the top of saved.csd Run a csd file that csound can process, with the unzipped sample files csound saved.csd
-13. Once this is done, to start up a jupyter lab session: jupyter-lab
+11. Once this is done, to start up a jupyter lab session: jupyter-lab
-13. When you have finished, you can exit the virtual environment: deactivate
+12. When you have finished, you can exit the virtual environment: deactivate

 ### Installation info for toolbox: